-Enjoy a free lunch and a casual chat with a FASS prof!
+Have coffee and a casual Zoom chat with a FASS prof!

 Well now is your chance!

-Step 1: Contact the professor of your choice directly to schedule a lunch time and date, their emails are listed below.
+To set up a coffee chat, contact the professor of your choice to schedule a meeting time and date, their emails are listed below.
 Please copy Allyson Buchanan-Watson on your email.

 Childhood and Youth Studies

 Dr. Julia Sinclair-Palm (Julia.email@example.com)

 Dr. Sinclair-Palm (she/they) is an Assistant Professor in Childhood and Youth Studies in the Institute of Interdisciplinary Studies at Carleton University.
 They completed their doctorate in Education in the Faculty of Education at York University.
 She has an MA in Sexuality Studies from San Francisco State University and a BS in Psychology.
 Her research with young people carries the trace of this interdisciplinary history—across their work, they consider how conceptualizations of children and youth are tied to concerns about violence, risk, and mental health often at the exclusion of other, more complex narratives of identity, gender and belonging.
 She examines how young people forge new identities, imagine futures and navigate structural inequalities in the midst of these larger, and sometimes restrictive narratives about childhood and youth.
 They are cross-appointed with the Pauline Jewett Institute of Women’s and Gender Studies and the Department of Sociology and Anthropology.

 Shawna Dolansky is an associate professor who teaches in the Bachelor of Humanities and Religion programs.
 She is always happy to chat with students about the Bible, biblical archaeology, myth, religion, culture, and history, or her current research into gender and sexuality in the ancient world.
 By appointment.